Some facts and statistics

 Culture and Society

 The Tunisian society is a well-knit society, where a person is subordinate to its nuclear and extended, both families.
-The greetings are always prolonged, with people asking after the health and well-being of the other person’s family.
+The greetings are always prolonged, with people asking about the health and well-being of the other person’s family.
 Often the food is eaten from a communal bowl, whereby the morsels of food should be taken only from your own side.
 It is considered bad manners to reach across the bowl to get something.
-Giving gifts is a Tunisian tradition and guests often bring a gift of fruits, nuts or chocolates for the hosts.
+Giving gifts is a Tunisian tradition and guests often bring a gift of fruits, nuts, or chocolates for the hosts.
 A deferential distance is always maintained while greeting women and men do not offer their hands first to a woman.
 Sometimes a nod is a form of greeting between men and women.
 Formal dressing is always appreciated in a meeting or a gathering.
 It shows your social status and is also a sign of respect for the hosts.

 Business Etiquette and rules